California Penal Code 187 PC Murder

 What are the elements of 187 Murder?

-Under California Penal Code section 187 PC, it prohibits an unlawful killing of a human being or fetus with malice aforethought.
-Malice aforethought is the same thing as acting with a premeditated intent to kill or extreme indifference to human life.
+Penal Code section 187 PC prohibits the unlawful killing with malice aforethoughtof a human being or fetus.
+Malice aforethought can be shown by evidence of acting with a premeditated intent to kill or extreme indifference to human life.
 While this may seem easy to follow, there are terms that require further explanation.

 “Murder” is the most serious type of homicide.
 It is always unlawful.
-What differentiates murder from manslaughter in California is the fact that malice is necessarily involved in a murder.
+What differentiates murder from manslaughter in California is the allegation that the crime involved malice aforethought.

 - First- Degree Murder